therealhalonen/python_web_service/pw2/report.md

 </body>
 ```
-**Now i cd back to `/testSite/movies/`, make migrations and migrate.
-Then run the server to see if its all working:**
+**Now i moved back to `/testSite/movies/`, made migrations and migrated.
+Then ran the server, to see if everything was working:**
 ```
 (env) sicki@Parasite:~/testSite/movies$ ./manage.py makemigrations
 No changes detected